Claudine Gay Announces Racial-Justice Initiatives

 The appointment of the inaugural associate dean, Gay said, will occur soon.
 The appointee will “work closely with the FAS senior leadership team to develop concrete goals and identify personal, departmental, divisional, and school-level actions for building an effective and active culture of anti-racism in the FAS.”
 The position parallels the recently announced University-level chief diversity and inclusion officer.

 Today’s announcements do not exhaust FAS’s new commitments, Gay said.
 She also announced a “study of the hiring, professional development, and promotion practices that may contribute to the low representation of minority staff in managerial and executive roles.”
-The study will be led by incoming associate dean and will “identify concrete steps we can take to increase racial diversity of senior staff and recommend near- and long-term hiring goals.”
+The study will be led by the incoming associate dean and will “identify concrete steps we can take to increase racial diversity of senior staff and recommend near- and long-term hiring goals.”

 The visual culture on campus—a subject of debate at Lowell House and elsewhere in recent years—will also undergo review.
-Gay announced the fall launch of the Task Force on Visual Cultural and Signage, led by dean of arts and humanities Robin Kelsey.
-Gay said the task force will convene faculty, staff, and students “to conduct a comprehensive study of our visual culture and articulate principles and.
-Informed guidelines for evolving the culture and imagery of the FAS.”
+Gay announced the fall launch of the Task Force on Visual Culture and Signage, led by dean of arts and humanities Robin Kelsey.
+Gay said the task force will convene faculty, staff, and students “to conduct a comprehensive study of our visual culture and articulate principles and informed guidelines for evolving the culture and imagery of the FAS.”

+(Updated August 20, 5:00 p.m.: Shortly after the FAS initiatives were announced, Harvard Athletics announced the formation of its own diversity, inclusion, and belonging task force—“committed to advancing an anti-racist culture within Crimson Athletics and the greater Harvard community.”
+The group will make regular recommendations to Nichols director of athletics Erin McDermott.)

 “These initiatives are just a starting place,” Gay said.
 “The work of racial justice is not a one-time project.
 We must be relentless, constructively critical, and action-oriented in our pursuit to build the thriving, more equitable FAS we all deserve.”